mishandri/mishandri/README.md

 📓 I’m currently self-learning to be a Data Science engineer;

-📘 I'm learning Python for Data Science, special frameworks and libraries such as NumPy, Pandas, Matplotlib, Seaborn;
+📘 I'm learning Python for Data Science, special frameworks and libraries such as NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn;

 🚀 Main Stack I would like:
 ---